libri scuola books Fumetti ebook dvd top ten sconti 0 Carrello

 Autore

 Dennis Danielson is Professor Emeritus of English at the University of British Columbia.
-He received the 2011 Konrad Adenauer Research Prize from Germany’s Alexander von Humboldt Foundation and was named 2024 Honored Scholar by the Milton Society of America.
+In addition to four authored books, he has edited The Book of the Cosmos: Imagining the Universe from Heraclitus to Hawking (Perseus Books, 2000) and received the 2011 Konrad Adenauer Research Prize from Germanys Alexander von Humboldt Foundation.
 Christopher M. Graney is an astronomer and historian of science at the Specola Vaticana (the Vatican’s astronomical observatory) and the Vatican Observatory Foundation.
 He is the author of four books and numerous scholarly and popular articles on the history of astronomy.

 Altre Informazioni